Yali High School: After the Cultural Revolution

 In 1980, Yali, known at the time still as Changsha Number Five middle School, returned to operations from a whole decade of chaos.
-With the new "reform and opening-up" policy instituted by Deng Xiaoping, more freedom to connect with the outside world was realized.
+With the new reform and opening up policy instituted by Deng Xiaoping, more freedom to connect with the outside world was realized.
 Yali alumni from the first half of the 20th century started working between Changsha and New Haven, seeking to re-establish the Yale-China connection.
 In 1985, the school revived its relationship with the Yale-China Association and was once again known as Yali.
 The next year, Yale-China bachelors, now known as English Language Instructors ("ELI", also a nickname for Yalies), arrived on campus and resumed teaching responsibilities in the English Department.

 Today

 Since 1986, Yali has reinvented itself again as an institution of secondary education in China.
 While following a standard curriculum prescribed by the Ministry of Education, it expanded its education philosophy to include extracurriculars and specialty education.
 The school has received provincial and national recognitions for its high quality education to young minds.

 In 1992, it was recognized as one of the first Provincial Key Schools in Changsha, establishing it as a premier institution in China's public school system.
 Yali has reached out to institutions in many other countries and established sister school relationships internationally.
 In 2001, the school received a delegation from Yale University led by Yale's president, Richard Levin, in celebration of both the Centennial of Yale-China Association as well as the Tercentennial of Yale University.
 In 2006, Yali celebrated its own Centennial, bringing back alumni and former teachers from all parts of the world.

-Since 1999,Yali School have established several branches, some are complete secondary schools and some only contain junior high school.
+Since 1999, Yali School have established several branches, some are complete secondary schools and some only contain junior high school.
 In 2006, the junior department of Yali stopped enrollment owing to certain education policy.
 The teachers and other staffs were moved to different Yali branches.

+2022 allegations

+On December 29, 2022, a former student accused a former American teacher of sexually harassing and assaulting female students.
+Yali High School stated that it was investigating the allegations and that the teacher was no longer employed there.
+The education authorities in Changsha also launched an investigation.